mobxjs/mobx/packages/mobx-undecorate/README.md

 The following flags are accepted:

--   `--ignoreImports` Normally the codemod will only convert decorators if they are imported from a mobx package.
+-   `--ignoreImports`: normally the codemod will only convert decorators if they are imported from a mobx package.
 This flag ignores checking for imports and converts all `@computed`, `@action`, `@observable`, `@observer` and `@inject` calls.
--   `--keepDecorators` doesn't rewrite decorators but keeps them as is.
-But still does generate the required `makeObservable` calls.
+-   `--keepDecorators`: don't rewrite decorators but keep them as they are.
+It still generates the required `makeObservable` calls.
 Use this option if you convert to MobX 6 but will keep using decorators.
--   `--decoratorsAfterExport`: set this flag only if you have `decoratorsBeforeExport: false` in your Babel configuration.
-(Otherwise you will get an error like `SyntaxError: Decorators must be placed *before* the 'export' keyword.
-You can set the 'decoratorsBeforeExport' option to false`)
+-   `--decoratorsAfterExport`: set this flag only if you have `decoratorsBeforeExport: false` in your Babel configuration. _(Otherwise you will get an error like `SyntaxError: Decorators must be placed *before* the 'export' keyword.
+You can set the 'decoratorsBeforeExport' option to false`)_